Godfrey II, Count of Louvain

 He was first associated with his father in 1136, when he first carried the ducal title.
 This was confirmed by Conrad III of Germany, who had married the sister of Godfrey's wife.
 Waleran left a son, Henry II of Limburg, who asserted his father's ducal rights.
 Godfrey and Henry entered into a war in which the latter was decisively and quickly destroyed.
 Godfrey did not long enjoy his victory.
 He was killed by a disease of the liver two years thence.
 He was buried in St. Peter's Church in Leuven.

-He married Luitgarde, daughter of Berengar II of Sulzbach and sister of Gertrude von Sulzbach, wife of Conrad III of Germany, and Bertha, wife of Manuel I Comnenus, the Byzantine emperor.
+He married Luitgarde, daughter of Berengar II of Sulzbach and sister of German Queen Gertrude von Sulzbach, wife of Conrad III of Germany, and Bertha, wife of Manuel I Comnenus, the Byzantine emperor.
+Through this marriage Godfrey became connected to the influential Hohenstaufen dynasty.
+This alliance strengthened his political influence within the Holy Roman Empire during a period of considerable political and territorial conflict.

 He was succeeded by his son Godfrey III in both the counties and the duchy.